Permian Basin (North America): History of resources

 In 1917, J.A.
 Udden, a University of Texas geology professor, speculated that the Marathon Fold, associated with the Marathon Mountains, may extend northward.
 This fold theory was further elaborated on in 1918 by geologists R.A.
 Liddle and J.W.
 Beede.
 The potential structure was thought to be a potential trap for oil.
 Based on this Marathon Fold theory, and known oil seeps, test drilling commenced in the eastern Permian Basin.

 Oil reserves in the Permian Basin were first documented by W.H.
 Abrams in Mitchell County, West Texas in 1920.
-The first commercial well was opened a year later in 1921, in the newly discovered Westbrook Oil Field in Mitchell County, at a depth of 2498 ft.
+The first commercial well was opened in 1921, in the newly discovered Westbrook Oil Field in Mitchell County, at a depth of 2498 ft.
 Initially, the Permian Basin was thought to have a bowl-like shape, with geological survey crews unable to study the inside of the basin due to a lack of outcrops.

 The next few years contained discoveries of multiple oil fields, such as the Big Lake oil field (1923), the World oil field (1925), the McCamey oil field (1925), the Hendrick oil field (1926), and the Yates Oil Field (1926).
 All of these discoveries were made by random drilling or surfacing mapping.
 Geophysical tests were vital in mapping the region, since tools such as seismographs and magnetometers were used to find anomalies in the area.

 By 1924, companies establishing regional geological offices in the basin included the California Company (Standard Oil of California), Gulf Oil, Humble (Standard Oil of New Jersey), Roxana (Shell Oil Company), Dixie Oil (Standard Oil of Indiana), Midwest Exploration (Standard Oil of Indiana), and The Texas Company.